 The canines were then extracted, and due to their position, immediate implants were placed.
-Dynablast paste was used to fill the gap that existed between the implant and the buccal plate of bone.
-After 6 months of healing, the posterior implants could receive Peek (BioHorizons) temporary abutments and two Imtec (3M ESPE) mini-implants could be placed in site Nos.
-7 and 10 to give support to the maxillary provisional (Figure 16).
+DynaBlast^{} paste was used to fill in the gap that existed between the implant and the buccal plate of bone.
+After six months of healing, the posterior implants could receive PEEK (BioHorizons^{}) temporary abutments and two IMTEC (3M[~] ESPE[~]) mini implants could be placed in site numbers seven and 10 to give support to the maxillary provisional (Fig. 16).

 The reason the anterior implants were delayed and grafting was performed instead of immediate implant placement, was due to the significant difference between where the existing teeth were and where the proposed implants were to be placed.
-Since the existing cortical bone in the sockets would push the osteotomy burr labially, the decision to place the implants in to their more lingual position could be accomplished more predictably after the bone in the sockets had regenerated.
-The maxillary implants were allowed to integrate for 6 months and they were uncovered so that permucosal extensions (Anatomic PME's BioHorizons) could be placed and help to develop adequate soft tissue contours.
+Since the existing cortical bone in the sockets would push the osteotomy bur labially, the decision to place the implants into their more lingual position could be accomplished more predictably after the bone in the sockets had regenerated.
+The maxillary implants were allowed to integrate for six months and they were uncovered so that permucosal extensions (Anatomic PME's BioHorizons') could be placed and help to develop adequate soft-tissue contours.